Akai Professional MPC One Review (2023)

 Akai MPC One Overview

-On the 7-inch touch screen, you will find the indicators effortlessly to edit, trim and file your samples.
+On the 7-inch touch screen, you will find the indicators to edit, trim, and file your samples.
 Each process gets done with the assigned knobs and touch keys.
-For bringing up your performance and technique to a higher level, Tape Stop effect, Note Repeat, Full Level, and 16 Levels to play melodic 808s are available.
+For bringing up your performance and technique to a higher level, the Tape Stop effect, Note Repeat, Full Level, and 16 Levels to play melodic 808s are available.

 How to Add Samples to the MPC One

 To keep the price low, The MPC One had to be made with some limitations.
-One of these is the 4GB of internal storage and this can be a handicap for those who produce tracks continuously.
-In this case, SD cards and USB are fair solutions to transfer all your files and samples that you want to keep, into a hard disk drive or into your computer.
-In this way, you will always have enough storage to add new samples.
+One of these is the 4GB of internal storage and this can be a handicap for many.
+In this case, SD cards and USB are fair solutions to transfer all your files and samples into a hard disk drive or into your computer.
+This way, you will always have enough storage to add new samples.

 What’s it like to create a track with the MPC One?

-In my opinion, if you are a passionate musician or producer who has various skills (multiple instruments, vocals, music theory knowledge, etc.), or a band, in the same way, the MPC One would be sufficient to build your own studio and to get started with your own self-produced projects, even if you have limited knowledge and/or tools of DAWs, sound-producing, sound editing and/or sound engineering.
+In my opinion, the MPC One would be sufficient to build your own studio and to get started with your own projects, even if you have limited knowledge and/or tools of DAWs, sound-producing, sound editing, and/or sound engineering.
 With the existing beats, samples, and sound effects in the library of the device, the producing process gets surprisingly fun most of the time.

 Unless you have to use the MPC One in locations without outlets, the lack of a battery would not be a big deal.
 For live performances/sessions though, if you perform, playing multiple instruments, probably you will need some extra devices.